How to Become a Nurse Midwife in Colorado: Complete Guide

 CredentialRenewal CycleRequirements

-Colorado APRN LicenseEvery 2 years (September 30)Maintenance of national certification
+Colorado APRN/CM LicenseEvery 2 years (September 30)Maintenance of national AMCB certification; 2 hours substance use prevention training if holding opioid prescriptive authority

-Colorado own not currently require specific continuing education hours for license renewal, though practitioners are strongly encouraged to pursue ongoing professional development through conferences, certifications, and specialized training.
+Colorado does not currently require specific continuing education hours for RN or APRN license renewal, though practitioners must maintain their national AMCB certification (which does require continuing education) and complete substance use prevention training if holding opioid prescriptive authority.
+Practitioners are strongly encouraged to pursue ongoing professional development through conferences, specialized certifications, and clinical training programs.

 Step 5.
 Understand Salary Expectations for Midwives in Colorado